tresorama/react-dev-track-rerender/packages/dev-track-rerender/README.md

 You must explicitly render the `DevTrackRerenderGlobalProvider` once at the root of your app and pass `isEnabled` to `true`.
 Default is `false`.
 When `false` the `DevTrackRerender` component will render the children directly.

+## Limitations

+### When `React.StricMode` is enabled, mount renders are not made visible in the UI

+If `React.StrictMode` is enabled, you cannot see the monut event in the UI.
+In order to see the mount event, disable `React.StrictMode` in your app while debugging rerenders, then re-enable it when you are done.